Ludwig Wittgenstein: Other posthumous publications

 Wittgenstein's archive of unpublished papers included 83 manuscripts, 46 typescripts and 11 dictations, amounting to an estimated 20,000 pages.
 Choosing among repeated drafts, revisions, corrections, and loose notes, editorial work has found nearly one-third of the total suitable for print.
 An Internet facility hosted by the University of Bergen allows access to images of almost all the material and to search the available transcriptions.
 In 2011, two new boxes of Wittgenstein papers, thought to have been lost during the Second World War, were found.

 What became the Philosophical Investigations was already close to completion in 1951.
 Wittgenstein's three literary executors prioritized it, both because of its intrinsic importance and because he had explicitly intended publication.
 The book was published in 1953.
 At least three other works were more or less finished.
 Two were already "bulky typescripts", the Philosophical Remarks and Philosophical Grammar.
 Literary co-executor G. H. von Wright stated, "They are virtually completed works.
 But Wittgenstein did not publish them."
 The third was Remarks on Colour.
 "He wrote i.a. a fair amount on colour-concepts, and this material he did excerpt and polish, reducing it to a small compass."

 Legacy

 Assessment

 Bertrand Russell described Wittgenstein as "perhaps the most perfect example I have ever known of genius as traditionally conceived; passionate, profound, intense, and dominating."
+(Note: McGuinness writes that this passage, included in Russell's autobiography, was probably written in the early 1930s.)
+The Tractatus is considered among the important works of 20th century philosophy and strongly influenced the Vienna Circle and logical positivism.
 In 1999, a survey among American university and college teachers ranked the Investigations as the most important book of 20th-century philosophy, standing out as "the one crossover masterpiece in twentieth-century philosophy, appealing across diverse specializations and philosophical orientations".
 The Investigations also ranked 54th on a list of most influential twentieth-century works in cognitive science prepared by the University of Minnesota's Center for Cognitive Sciences.

 Duncan J. Richter of the Virginia Military Institute, writing for the Internet Encyclopedia of Philosophy, has described Wittgenstein as "one of the most influential philosophers of the twentieth century, and regarded by some as the most important since Immanuel Kant."
 Peter Hacker argues that Wittgenstein's influence on 20th-century analytical philosophy can be attributed to his early influence on the Vienna Circle and later influence on the Oxford "ordinary language" school and Cambridge philosophers.
 He is considered by some to be one of the greatest philosophers of the modern era.
 But despite its deep influence on analytical philosophy, Wittgenstein's work did not always gain a positive reception.
 Argentine-Canadian philosopher Mario Bunge asserts that "Wittgenstein is popular because he is trivial."